Qumulo/qumulo-monitoring-dashboard/README.md

 docker-compose up -d
 ```

-### Step 5 : Verify Prometheus configuration
+### Step 5: Verify Your Prometheus configuration
-To verify that Prometheus is able to gather metrics from your Qumulo cluster(s):
+This section explains how to verify that Prometheus can gather metrics from your Qumulo clusters.

 1. Connect to the Prometheus server at `http://<docker-host-ip>:9090`.

-2. In the menu bar at the top of the page, select `Status` -> `Targets`.
+1. At the top of the page, from the menu bar, select **Status > Targets**.

-3. Find your `job_name` in the list and verify that the `State` is `Up`.
+1. In the list, find your **job_name** and confirm that the **State** is **Up**.

-4. If the `State` is not `Up`, check the `Error` to determine why.
+   If **State** isn't **Up**, check the **Error** to determine why.
 Common problems include:

-    * Typo in the `static_configs` -> `targets` DNS name or IP address.
+   * A mistake in the `static_configs` -> `targets` DNS name or IP address.

-    * Unable to connect to the cluster from the machine running the containers.
-Test the connection
+   * Inability to connect to the cluster from the machine that runs the containers.

-    by using the `qq` command line tool from that machine.
+     Test the connection by using the `qq` CLI from that machine.

-    * Missing the port specification with `:8000` in `static_configs` -> `targets`.
+   * Missing `:8000` port specification in `static_configs` -> `targets`.

-    * Not setting `tls_config` -> `insecure_skip_verify` to `true` when using a self signed SSL
-    certificate on the Qumulo cluster.
+   * `tls_config` -> `insecure_skip_verify` not set to `true` when using a self-signed SSL certificate on a Qumulo cluster.

-### Step 6 : Verify Grafana configuration
+### Step 6: Verify Your Grafana Configuration
-To verify that Grafana is able to query Prometheus and display metrics:
+This section explains how to verify that Grafana can query Prometheus and display metrics:

 1. Connect to the Grafana server at `http://<docker-host-ip>:3000`.

-2. Login with `username`: `admin`, `password`: `admin`.
+1. Login with `username`: `admin`, `password`: `admin`.

-3. Change the password to a secure password.
+1. Change the password to a secure password.

-4. In the menu bar on the left, select `Dashboards`.
+1. In the menu bar on the left, select `Dashboards`.

-5. Under `Qumulo`, select `Cluster Overview`.
+1. Under `Qumulo`, select `Cluster Overview`.

-6. In the `cluster` dropdown in the top left, select your cluster.
+1. In the `cluster` dropdown in the top left, select your cluster.

-7. Metrics for the cluster should now populate the graphs.
+1. Metrics for the cluster should now populate the graphs.

 ### Step 7 : Configure Grafana alert notifications
-If you would like to be notified of Grafana alerts through email, slack, or an alerting tool:
+This section explains how to configure Grafana alerts to notify you through email, Slack, or an alerting tool.

 1. Connect to the Grafana server at `http://<docker-host-ip>:3000` and login.

-2. In the menu bar on the left, select `Alerting` -> `Contact Points`.
+1. In the menu bar on the left, select `Alerting` -> `Contact Points`.

-3. Under `Contact Points` select `New contact point`.
+1. Under `Contact Points` select `New contact point`.

-4. Enter a `Name` for the contact point.
+1. Enter a `Name` for the contact point.

-5. Select a `Contact point type` from the dropdown.
+1. Select a `Contact point type` from the dropdown.

-6. Complete the form depending on the `Contact point type` selected.
+1. Complete the form depending on the `Contact point type` selected.

-7. Test the contact point using the `Test` button.
+1. Test the contact point using the `Test` button.
 It may take a few moments for the test message to
   arrive.